 Course Title

 Biology AB

 Chemistry AB

-Physics AB
+Anatomy and Physiology AB

-Course Title & Number Description Biology A,B-HS3001, In this course students will meet the California State Standards for biology.
-Through HS3002 lab work, the student will have the opportunity to develop science skills such as: asking meaningful questions, conducting careful investigations, designing experiments, making observations, recording data, and formulating explanations using logic and evidence.
-In addition, students will have the opportunity to further develop their reading and writing skills Chemistry A,B-HS3007, HS3008 Chemistry is the study of matter and the changes it undergoes.
-In this course students will learn about atomic structure, chemical bonds, stoichiometry, gases, acids and bases, solutions, thermodynamics, reaction rates, equilibrium, organic and biochemistry, nuclear processes, and laboratory skills Physics A,B-HS3015, Physics is a two semester course that introduces the basic concepts of HS3016 physics.
-Broad topics to be covered in this course include mechanics (motion and its causes), heat, electricity and magnetism, and wave phenomena (sound and light).
+Course Title & Number Description Biology AB - HS3001, HS3002 In this course students will meet the California State Standards for biology.
+Through lab work, the student will have the opportunity to develop science skills such as: asking meaningful questions, conducting careful investigations, designing experiments, making observations, recording data, and formulating explanations using logic and evidence.
+In addition, students will have the opportunity to further develop their reading and writing skills Chemistry AB - HS3007, HS3008 Chemistry is the study of matter and the changes it undergoes.
+In this course students will learn about atomic structure, chemical bonds, stoichiometry, gases, acids and bases, solutions, thermodynamics, reaction rates, equilibrium, organic and biochemistry, nuclear processes, and laboratory skills Anatomy and Physiology AB - HS3013, HS3014 Human Anatomy and Physiology is a rigorous second year Biology course for students interested in biology, medicine and its related professions.
+Students will gain an understanding of the human body through lab exercises that will reinforce the importance of correct laboratory procedures.
+Students will be able to: 1) demonstrate an understanding of homeostasis through problem solving, inquiry- based laboratories, and group projects, 2) demonstrate an understanding of energy, matter, and organization through experimentation, analysis, and critical thinking, and 3) demonstrate an understanding of development using group and individual projects, synthesizing data and the through application of scientific concepts.